All Episodes

 Thank you.

-The first caller left out a very important component of this.
+Two things on the first caller left out a very important component of this when he started comparing.

-There's something called probable cause that was present when to the drug case be was going down with used the police there.
+There's something called probable cause that was present when the drug case was going down with the police there.

-They had to a reasonable belief, carry as I think you stated, that there were drugs on the premises the and drugs.
+They had a reasonable belief, as I think you stated, that there were drugs on the premises and that it's common for kids and girlfriends, spouses, significant others, whatever, to be used to carry the drugs.

 So they're not going to get a probable cause ruling in their favor if the police decide to just start stopping people at random.